FOCUS-Russian mobile calls, internet seen deteriorating after Nokia, Ericsson leave

 Huawei [RIC:RIC:HWT.UL], which stopped selling new equipment in Russia when the United States started sanctioning Russia, has also stopped selling its smartphones in the country, according to three sources familiar with the matter.
 Huawei has not publicly disclosed its status in Russia and declined to comment.

-(Reporting by Supantha Mukherjee in Stockholm and Alexander Marrow in Moscow; Editing by Kenneth Li and Chris Sanders)
+(Reporting by Supantha Mukherjee in Stockholm and Alexander Marrow in Moscow; Editing by Kenneth Li, Chris Sanders and Louise Heavens)

 ((supantha.mukherjee@thomsonreuters.com; +46 70 721 1004; Reuters Messaging: supantha.mukherjee.thomsonreuters.com@reuters.net/))